 Funding standard and funding standard reserve

-Under the funding standard provisions of the Pensions Act, 1990, as amended (the Act), defined benefit schemes (excluding certain schemes primarily in the public sector) are required to prepare and submit to the Pensions Authority actuarial funding certificates at three yearly intervals.
-From 1 June 2012, such schemes must also prepare and submit funding standard reserve certificates at similar intervals.
+Under the funding standard provisions of the Pensions Act, defined benefit pension schemes (excluding certain schemes primarily in the public sector) are required to prepare and submit actuarial funding certificates (AFCs) at three yearly intervals, to the Pensions Authority.
+Since 2012, such pension schemes must also prepare and submit funding standard reserve certificates (FSRCs) at similar intervals.

-If the scheme does not meet the funding standard or funding standard reserve, a funding proposal must be submitted to the Pensions Authority in accordance with the time limits detailed in the Act.
+If the pension scheme does not meet the funding standard or funding standard reserve, a funding proposal must be submitted to the Authority in accordance with the time limits detailed in the Pensions Act.

-With effect from 27 May 2013 the percentage prescribed under section 44(2)(a) of the Act, for the purpose of the funding standard reserve is 10%.
-This percentage should be used for all Funding Standard Reserve Certificates (FSRCs) that have an effective date of 27 May 2013 or later.
+With effect from 27 May 2013 the percentage prescribed under section 44(2)(a) of the Pensions Act, for the purpose of the funding standard reserve is 10%.
+This percentage should be used for all FSRCs that have an effective date of 27 May 2013 or later.
 The percentage to be used for FSRCs with an earlier effective date is 15%.